BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 # Known Bug

 - I've noticed once that the script wonldn't work if the "Rockstar Games Launcher" window was opened.
 Try closing it, and everything should work fine.
-- A visual glitch occurs on the Macro Buttons at startup.
-Moving your cursor over the glitch will fix it temporarily.

 # FAQ